 Earnings responses.
-The labor cost and posted earnings responses to the payroll tax reforms with linkage (L1 and L2) are shown graphically in Figure 3.
+The labor cost and posted earnings responses to the payroll tax reforms with linkage (L1 and L2) are visually represented in Figure 2.
 For each reform, this figure compares the evolution of real average posted earnings (left panel) and real average labor cost (right panel) between the treatment and control groups around the reform years.
 All earnings measures are normalized to 100 in the reference year, indicated by a vertical red dotted line.
-The vertical grey dashed lines mark the start and end years of the reforms.
+The gray shaded area indicates the reform's implementation period.

-The figure provides reassuring evidence that the pre-reform trends are well-aligned for both reforms.
+The Figure provides reassuring evidence that the pre-reform trends are well-aligned for both reforms.
 In the post-reform period, we observe slower earnings growth for workers directly affected by the increases in payroll taxes compared to the non-treated workers (see Panels A and C).
 Conversely, in both cases, the labor cost of treated workers rapidly converged to that of the control group (see Panels B and D).
 Together, these findings provide a strong indication that the tax hikes were passed through to workers' earnings.